xquery/xquerydoc/README.md

 xqdoc:xqdoc(fn:collection('/some/xquery/?select=file.xqy;unparsed=yes'))
 ```
+Note that we are using SAXON convention with collection to bring in
+unparsed xquery file.

 As with the commandline version we provide for your convenience a
 MarkLogic version (though the XQuery v1.0 should also run within
 MarkLogic just as well).